d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 #### Description

-Run to perform operations on install sets.
+Command to perform operations on install sets.

 #### Parameters